 Join Blaze’s brother Skate and a wrestler named Max Thunder as you return to the mean streets and send some douchebag thugs back into the shadows!

-We’re heading back into the realm of ‘unlikely heroes’, in the next title on our list of the best Sega Mega Drive games!
+We’re heading back into the realm of ‘unlikely heroes’ in Quackshot starring Donald Duck, the next title on our list of the best Sega Mega Drive games!

 Donald Duck is a character that is much more at home feeling angry about everything rather than trying to save the day, but he sure knows how to put up a good fight in his debut Mega Drive title.